The following equation describes the periodic motion of a particl... | Channels for Pearson+

 Angles and the Trigonometric Functions Angles and Radian Measure

-The following equation describes the periodic motion of a particle, for which the unit of h is in meters and the unit of t is in minutes.
+The following equation describes the periodic motion of a particle, for which the unit of s is in inches and the unit of x is in seconds.
 Solve for the amplitude, the frequency, and the period.

-The following equation describes the periodic motion of a particle, for which the unit of h is in meters and the unit of t is in minutes.
+The following equation describes the periodic motion of a particle, for which the unit of s is in inches and the unit of x is in seconds.
 Solve for the amplitude, the frequency, and the period.

 ANSWERS OPTIONS